alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 <h2 id="circadium">A Tumblr theme that follows the sun</h2>

-One of my [bookmarked Tumblr posts][vonnegut] has a remarkable theme by Tumblr user Laighlin called [Circadium&nbsp;2.0][circadium].
+Another instance of the physical world affecting the digital comes from one of my [bookmarked Tumblr posts][vonnegut], which has a remarkable theme [Circadium&nbsp;2.0][circadium], made by Tumblr user Laighlin.
-Forget a binary switch between light and dark mode, this is a theme that gradually changes the appearance through the entire day.
+Forget a binary switch between light and dark mode, this is a theme that slowly changes the appearance through the entire day.

 The background changes colour, stars fade in and out, and the moon and the sun gradually rise and set.
 It cycles through noon, twilight, and dusk, before starting the same thing over again.